-The renovation of Springfield Union Station and its baggage house, together with the adjacent site of the former Charles Hotel (now a vacant lot) is a project that has been in the works for more than three decades.
-The station was shuttered in 1973 and subsequently boarded up, as was the three-story baggage house across the rail yard.
+The station had been shuttered in 1973 and subsequently boarded up, as was the three-story baggage house across the rail yard.
 In 1989, the Springfield Redevelopment Authority (SRA) acquired the station for $1 from private owner David Buntzman by means of eminent domain.
 A revitalization project was initiated by then-Mayor Richard Neal.
 However, early efforts to remodel were halted when the neighboring Charles Hotel burnt down.

 City leadership had long envisioned Union Station as a focal point for both transportation and urban redevelopment.
 In 2007, the state Executive Office of Transportation (EOT) awarded the PVTA and the city a $350,000 grant to create a new development plan for Union Station; $37 million in federal funds were already earmarked for the project, $7 million of which was spent to stabilize the building, including asbestos removal and installation of a new roof.
 By October 2008, local, state and federal officials had unveiled a plan to create a sustainable and state-of-the-art intermodal transportation center.